touxstone/emacs-edbi/readme.md

 ```
 $ cpan
 ```
-Afterwards carry on installing some Perl modules we are probably going to require:
+Afterwards carry on installing the Perl module above mentioned and some others we are probably going to require:

 Example:
 ```